NJ Aggravated Sexual Assault Attorney

 Aggravated Sexual Assault Defense Lawyers in New Jersey

 Allegations of molestation or some other form of aggravated sexual assault are clearly very harsh.
-The situation is even more complicated when companion charges like a NJ endangering the welfare of a child offense are involved.
-There is an absolute requirement that the accused be represented by an experienced attorney.
-The members of the defense team at the Law Office of Jonathan F. Marshall include talented attorneys with decades handling the toughest sex crimes cases.
-To discuss the allegations against you or your loved one with an attorney anytime 24/7, call 855-450-8310.
-We will be happy to deal with issues like a first appearance, detention hearing or others involved in your case.
+The situation is even more complicated when companion charges like an NJ endangering the welfare of a child offense are involved.
+There is an absolute requirement that an experienced attorney represent the accused.
+The defense team members at the Law Office of Jonathan F. Marshall include talented attorneys with decades of handling the toughest sex crime cases.
+To discuss the allegations against you or your loved one with an attorney anytime, 24/7, call 855-450-8310.
+We will be happy to deal with issues like a first appearance, a detention hearing, or others involved in your case.
 The consultation is free.

 Frequently Asked Questions In NJ Aggravated Sex Assault Cases